freakmaxi/kertish-dfs/README.md

 Your Kertish-dfs farm is ready to go.

-Put any file using `kertish-dfs` file storage tool.
+Put any file using `krtfs` file storage tool.
 Ex:

-`./kertish-dfs cp local:~/Downloads/demo.mov /demo.mov`
+`./krtfs cp local:~/Downloads/demo.mov /demo.mov`

 Just change the path and file after `local:` according to the file in your system.
 Try to choose a file more than 70 Mb to see file chunk distribution between clusters.
 If file size is smaller than 32 Mb, it will be placed only in a cluster.

-`./kertish-dfs ls -l` will give you an output similar like below
+`./krtfs ls -l` will give you an output similar like below

 ```
 processing... ok.